-You can apply a transform accurately by entering the required transform values in the Transform Type-In area in the Status Bar, as shown in Figure 3-6.
+You can apply a transform accurately by entering the required transform values in the Transform Type-In area in the Status Bar, as shown in Figure 3-8.
+You can also use the spinners next to each constraint to change the values.

-You can also right-click on any of the Transform buttons to open a Transform Type-In dialog box, as shown in Figure 3-7 for the Move transform.
+In the Main toolbar, right-click on the Transform button to open its Transform Type-In dialog box, as shown in Figure 3-9 for the Move transform.

-The Transform Type-In dialog box can also be accessed by right-clicking the object and clicking (Settings) to the right of Move, Rotate, or Scale, as shown in Figure 3-8.
+The Transform Type-In dialog box can also be accessed by right-clicking the object and clicking (Settings) to the right of Move, Rotate, or Scale, as shown in Figure 3-10.

 Transform modes remain active until they are canceled.
+One

-One way to cancel a transform mode is by clicking (Select Object) in the Main toolbar or pressing .
-You should consider selecting Select after you have finished a transform to avoid accidentally moving, rotating, or scaling objects while making selections.
+way to cancel a transform mode is by clicking (Select Object) in the Main toolbar or pressing .
+You can click

+(Select Object) after you have finished a transform to avoid accidentally moving, rotating, or scaling objects while making selections.